+Nokia demos wireless small cells installed by drones.
+Nokia said it has found a way to solve small cell backhaul and power challenges for operators by using drones.
 The technology comes out of the Bell Labs unit Nokia acquired when it bought Alcatel-Lucent.
 The solution will use drones to deposit solar-powered units called F-Cells on rooftops, and these will connect wirelessly to 64-antenna massive multiple-input multiple-output systems.
 Each antenna system will support eight F-Cells.
 In a recent test in Silicon Valley, an F-Cell was installed by a drone and then the unit self-powered, self-configured, and automatically connected to the network.

-No fiber or power cables were used.
-Wirelessly powered drone enables indefinite flight time.
-A drone capable of being powered by wireless induction, allowing it to stay airborne indefinitely, has been demonstrated by Imperial College London scientists.
+In separate initiatives to extend broadband internet coverage to every corner of the planet, two of the world’s biggest tech companies are developing ambitious plans to use fleets of balloons and drones to deliver wireless internet to those still off the grid.
 Internet giants Alphabet and Facebook are investing in rival efforts to develop high-altitude aerial platforms capable of beaming the internet down to users on the ground, using balloons and drones to deliver wireless connectivity to the developing world.
 The tech firms aim to connect the 56 percent of the global population, roughly 4 billion people, who are not yet connected to the internet.

 If allowing your smartphone to run out of power during the day doesn’t make you feel silly enough, consider this: Every hour it’s idle in your pocket or bag, the sun is bathing the earth in enough energy to run the world economy for a year.
 The obvious fix here is to turn every square inch of your body into a power plant—solar could be the ultimate accessory, more important than purses, satchels, or, well, sunglasses.

 But first, there’s the science part.
 Wearable technology has been largely constrained to the sartorial periphery—smartwatches, camera-sunglasses, and fitness trackers.
 Much of the fabric tech in the apparel industry is devoted to things needed for activewear and workout gear: moisture-wicking, stretchiness, breathability.
 Smart garments have popped up here and there, mostly dealing with athletics and personal care.
-But beyond all the fancy gadgetry, there’s a much simpler melding of clothing and energy.
+Ralph Lauren, Hexoskin, and Athos all make shirts that record biometric data, such as heart and breathing rates.
+That’s pretty much it.
 Facebook Seeks Partner Countries for Drone Trials.